Vgarcan/CodeInstitute-proj03-v002/README.md

 To assist in this process, we utilised the formatter tool from [codebeautify.org](https://codebeautify.org/python-formatter-beautifier#).
 This tool has been instrumental in helping us format and beautify our Python code, and we would like to acknowledge the valuable contribution of CodeBeautify in this regard.

+#### Note on PEP8 Validator Compliance

+We are aware that the PEP8 Validator might present some issues.
+While we have done our best to ensure PEP8 compliance, the complexity of this project has posed significant challenges in ensuring that everything is fully compliant.
+One known issue we've encountered relates to model validation under PEP8 standards.

+In particular, the validator has trouble with the comments we've introduced in the models.
+These comments are used to divide the model into different CRUD operations (Create, Read, Update, Delete).
+For example, all parts of the model that relate to reading are grouped under a comment labelled "Read".
+While this **improves readability for developers**, it may conflict with PEP8 compliance.
+We acknowledge this issue but aim to strike a balance between PEP8 compliance and project readability.
+This is especially important for ensuring the project is easy to understand and maintain by future developers.

+Another point of friction we've found with PEP8 involves comments that indicate whether a particular section of the model requires user authentication.
+We believe this improves clarity when navigating the script, even if it may not align perfectly with PEP8 standards.
+Additionally, some comments contain exclamation marks due to the usage of a specific package in **VSCode**, which helps make comments more visually distinct (e.g., by changing their colour to red).
+This visual distinction makes the script easier to read and highlights important sections for developers.

+While we are **fully aware** of these PEP8-related issues, we have **intentionally chosen** to leave the comments in place for the benefit of **human readability**, considering that developers are not machines.
+We believe this approach supports smoother navigation and understanding of the script.

 ### Device Testing

 The website has undergone thorough testing across a variety of devices, including desktop computers, tablets, and smartphones.
 We focused on ensuring that the responsiveness of the site is consistent and effective across all screen sizes, providing an optimal user experience regardless of the device used.